 Who should I contact if I suspect an algae outbreak?

-Notify the DEQ promptly to initiate monitoring efforts to determine whether an outbreak is present and a Health Advisory is warranted.
+Notify the IDEQ promptly to initiate monitoring efforts to determine whether an outbreak is present and a Health Advisory is warranted.

-Information about active health advisories and potential algae outbreaks is available online through the Department of Health & Welfare and Department of Environmental Quality.
+Information about active health advisories and potential algae outbreaks is available online through the Idaho Department of Health & Welfare and Idaho Department of Environmental Quality.

 If you notice a suspected outbreak, it’s important to stay out of the water.
 If you, your pets, or other individuals have been in contact with the water, seek out clean water to wash off.
 Watch closely for any potential symptoms and seek prompt medical attention if you develop any.
 Symptoms can include abdominal pain, vomiting, blistering around the mouth, fever, headache, diarrhea, cough, hives, rashes, and respiratory paralysis.
 Toxic algae can even lead to death.